Polly Rosenbaum: Career in Arizona legislature

 When her husband died unexpectedly in 1949 after 22 years in the legislature, Polly Rosenbaum was appointed to fill the remainder of her husband's term, taking office on January 12, 1949.

 When the legislative seat came up for election in 1950, Rosenbaum ran for the seat in her own right and won.
 A Democrat, she was to win a total of 22 elections to two-year terms.
 She retired from the legislature at the age of 95 after losing the November 1994 election to a political newcomer who benefited from redistricting (which had resulted in her district including parts of eight counties) and an anti-incumbency mood.
 Several weeks after her election loss, former U.S. Senator Barry Goldwater, an Arizona Republican, told the Los Angeles Times: "People in this state still can't believe she was defeated....
 She's so damn good that everybody wanted to see her stay in the Legislature as long as she wanted—and I have a hunch that was where she planned to spend her life."

 As a legislator, Rosenbaum was particularly noted for her efforts on behalf of Arizona's rural areas and her support for education, libraries, museums, and historic preservation.
 She was chairman of the House Administration Committee for 16 years and later was chairman of the House Education Committee.
 As Education Committee chairman, she is credited with passing legislation in 1964 to provide education for homebound children in Arizona.

 Rosenbaum was also noted for her commitment to the interests of women.
 She once said of Arizona's women: "The women really won the West, not the men.
 The women are the ones who got the libraries and worked for the schools."
 Although she voted against ratification of the Equal Rights Amendment to the U.S. Constitution, in 1968 she was one of a group of eight women members of the Arizona House who combed through the Arizona Constitution to eliminate language that discriminated on the basis of gender.
 She also is credited with getting spittoons removed from the House chambers and barring the wearing of miniskirts by its female pages.

 Later life and death

 At the time of her departure from the Arizona legislature at age 95, Rosenbaum was still known for her high energy level, almost always climbing the stairs to her third-floor office instead of using the elevator.
 As a volunteer at the Arizona Mining and Mineral Museum, she led guided tours for school groups and was known for her habit of running up the stairs.
 She remained active for the rest of her life.
 After her death, the Arizona Republic said of her in an editorial-page remembrance: "Right up to the end, she kept on giving speeches, serving on committees and even trying to get rose bushes planted in front of the Capitol again."

-Rosenbaum died from congestive heart failure at age 104 on December 28, 2003.
+Rosenbaum died from congestive heart failure in Phoenix at age 104 on December 28, 2003.